IanBingWu/IanBingWu.github.io/README.md

 **[中文版 Chinese README 请点击这里 🇨🇳](https://github.com/IanBingWu/IanBingWu.github.io/blob/master/README-zh-cn.md)**

-With the escalation of jekyll version, but I also want to reconstruct my older blog theme, so I did reconstruction and added some features recently.
-My new blog theme will still be stored in this repository.
-I will also use this theme in the future.
-Now I have done basically, then I will focus on issues that users opend to make theme better.
+This repository is forked from xudailong.
+This repository will be my personal Blog to share my knowledge and experience of my software career.

 **My Blog Url: [http://IanBingWu.github.io/](http://IanBingWu.github.io/)**.
-If you like this theme, you can give me a star to encourage me.
+If you like this Blog, you can give me a star to encourage me.
 Welcome everyone to use it.

 ## Content